Doctoral School of Economics, Business and Informatics

 The languages of the programme are Hungarian and English languages, due to the ever increasing percentage of foreign students, however, the use of English language is more prominent.

-Do I have to research the topic with which I applied?
+Do I need to research the topic I have applied for?

-You can change the topic after admission, however the research topic must be finalised by the end of the first phase, the latest.
+You can change the topic after admission, but the research topic must be finalised by the end of the first stage at the latest.

-What mandatory subjects do I have to study?
+What are the compulsory subjects that I will have to take?

 Economics programme: